rapiddweller/rapiddweller-benerator-ce/doc/performance_tuning.md

 ## pageSize (database and other transactional systems only)

-'pageSize' is Benerator's abstraction of a kind of bracket put around a group of data object, for databases and Kafka usually this bracket is mapped to a transaction.
+'pageSize' is Benerator's abstraction of a kind of bracket put around a group of data objects, for databases and Kafka usually this bracket is mapped to a transaction.
 For example a pageSize of 10 for a database means that each group of 10 objects is committed to the database in one transaction.
-Transactions incur processing overhead, so perfomrnace improves if the number of transactions is reduced.
+Transactions incur processing overhead, so performance improves if the number of transactions is reduced.
 This is achieved by using a larger pageSize.

-By default Benerator uses a defensive pageSize of 1, processing each entity in an own transaction, because this simplifies error diagnosis when working out a generation/anonymization process.
+By default, Benerator uses a defensive pageSize of 1, processing each entity in an own transaction, because this simplifies error diagnosis when working out a generation/anonymization process.
 But this has a tremendous impact on performance.
-When configuration is complete and you need larger performance, use a large pagesize for critical `<generate>` and `<iterate>` elements, e.g.
+When configuration is complete, and you need larger performance, use a large pagesize for critical `<generate>` and `<iterate>` elements, e.g.
 `<generate type="db_user" count="1000000" consumer="db" pagesize="1000">`

 ## JDBC batch (database only)

 JDBC batches provide for significantly better database insertion performance than standard operation.
-In Benerator this is turned of by default, since error messages that arise from bad generation setup are much harder to analyze in batch mode.
+In Benerator this is turned off by default, since error messages that arise from bad generation setup are much harder to analyze in batch mode.
 When you are finished with defining data generation and need performance for mass data, you can activate batch operation by the batch attribute of the database element: